samuelvenable/WindowCapture-GMExtension/README.md

 # WindowCapture GameMaker Extension
-Capture Screenshots of Any Window ID in GameMaker
+Capture Screenshots of Any Window ID in GameMaker, (includes TitleBar)